Institute for Marxism-Leninism for the Central Committee of the SED: History

-As the SED's central academic library, from 1950 onwards it worked on a central catalogue of literature on the history of social and of the workers movement - at the time of an exhibition at the Museum for German History on that topic from 15 February to 19 March 1989 the IML's catalogued holdings were estimated at about 400,000 books and about 70,000 volumes of newspapers and magazines.
+As the SED's central academic library, from 1950 onwards it worked on a central catalogue of literature on the history of social and of the workers movement - at the time of an exhibition at the Museum for German History on that topic from 15 February to 19 March 1989 the IML's catalogued holdings were estimated at 400,000 books and about 70,000 volumes of newspapers and magazines.
 Initially based at 30/31 Friedrich-Ebert-Straße in the former palace of the president of the Reichstag (opposite the Reichstag building), it moved into the Kaufhaus Jonaß at 1 Torstraße in Prenzlauer Berg in 1959 and remained there for the rest of its existence.

 From 1969 onwards it was the leading research institution on the thought of Karl Marx and Friedrich Engels and on the history of the German Democratic Republic.
 For this purpose it housed the Scientific Council for Marx-Engels Research under Heinrich Gemkow and the Council for Historical Study of the GDR under Ernst Diehl.
 A five-year Central Research Plan for Social Sciences in the GDR (similar to five year plans for agriculture and industry) was used as the basis for yearly plans for the IML.

 In the late 1960s it and its Moscow equivalent began the second attempt at compiling a historical-critical edition of the complete works, speeches and manuscripts of Marx and Engels, sometimes known in German as MEGA^{2} (from the acronym for the Marx-Engels-Gesamtausgabe).
 The IML closed in January 1990, as did its successor the Institute for the History of the Workers Movement on 31 March 1992.
 The IML's archives were transferred to the Foundation for the Archives of the Parties and Mass Organisations of the DDR (Stiftung Archiv der Parteien und Massenorganisationen der DDR, or SAPMO) in 1993 and now form part of the German Federal Archives.